NexisOS/.github/profile/README.md

 ---

-## 📬 Contact the Maintainer
+## 📬 Contact the Creator

-If you would like to share ideas, provide feedback, or get in touch directly, you can email the maintainer of NexisOS at:
+If you'd like to share ideas, provide feedback, or get in touch directly, feel free to email me at:

 **[kyle.gortych.dev@gmail.com](mailto:kyle.gortych.dev@gmail.com)**